Skip to main content Skip to footer

 Topic clusters use a hub-and-spoke model where a pillar page covers a broad topic comprehensively, and cluster pages target specific long-tail keywords.
 Linking related content demonstrates expertise to search engines and provides a seamless experience for users.
 Align clusters with customer journey stages to serve both acquisition and retention goals.
 Consider:

-• Authority mapping: topics your organization can own in search results.
+• Authority mapping: Topics your organization can own in search results.

-• Customer journey alignment: content that supports awareness, consideration, and decision stages.
+• Customer journey alignment: Content that supports awareness, consideration, and decision stages.

 Design content production workflows for consistency

 Scaling content production requires predictable processes that maintain quality.
 Establish workflows from idea generation to publishing and promotion.
+It’s also really important to use style guides and quality checks to maintain brand voice across all content.

-Use style guides and quality checks to maintain brand voice across all content.
-Platforms like monday work management help streamline content production with automations and templates, saving time and increasing velocity.
+Sophisticated platforms like monday work management help streamline content production with automations and templates, saving time and increasing velocity.
 Key workflow components include:

-• Content briefing templates: standardized requirements for keyword targeting, user intent, and business objectives.
+• Content briefing templates: Standardized requirements for keyword targeting, user intent, and business objectives.

-• Review and approval processes: quality control checkpoints for technical optimization and brand consistency.
+• Review and approval processes: Quality control checkpoints for technical optimization and brand consistency.

-• Distribution coordination: cross-channel promotion and internal linking strategies.
+• Distribution coordination: Cross-channel promotion and internal linking strategies.

 Optimize for user intent across the buyer journey